 - The earlier a person starts smoking, the greater the risk to his or her health and the harder it is to quit.

-Children at MOST risk for Tobacco use:
+Children at MOST risk for tobacco and e-cigarette use:

 - have parents, siblings, or friends who smoke

 - exhibit characteristics such as toughness and acting grown up

 - deny the harmful effects of tobacco